 To be vanquished by the one whom she had spared.
 To have her people enslaved once more or killed, her race doomed and her vengeance thwarted.
 To be laid so low and enthralled again, and to surrender herself to her master, only for these scoundrels, these knaves, these vile, verminous dastards…

 She could accept being defeated by Andrew.
-She could accept being killed by the boy she had spared.
-She had earned that fate, many times over… But she would not hand herself to the Empire, and she would not see him murdered by craven scum like this.
+She could accept being killed by the boy she had spared… the one she had murdered the family of to begin this.
+She had perhaps earned that fate, many times over… But she would not hand herself to the Empire, and she would not see him murdered by craven scum like this.

 Weak though she was, drained and pained and racked by the Oathmark, by her rape, by her suffocation and subjugation and her broken hope, Syllia found the strength spit a word of power.
 The weapons carried by the approaching soldiers sundered in their bearer’s hands, splintering with a flash of light and twisting like a serpent in their keepers’ grips to bite him.
-A dozen soldiers fell as the arrows that had rested on strings plunged into their own breasts, a dozen more with swords fell back with cries as their weapons into the sniper’s breast.
+A dozen soldiers fell as the arrows that had rested on strings plunged into their own breasts, a dozen more with swords fell back with cries as their weapons turned on them.
 The man fell back with a cry, his heart pierced and his hands burned.

 Syllia was weak, and she had been vanquished, and she had surrendered herself to Andrew already.
 The magic within her had been much sapped, and her will had been nearly broken.
 She could not move the powers arcane as she once had been able.
 She lacked the resolution of that unyielding hate, the drive of that ever-present fear.
 But she was still more powerful than these curs.
 She still had her tongue, and she still had her hands.